santino/react-concurrent-router/README.md

 This is useful because it will prevent rendering a page that will be of no use to your users or, even worse, if you would end up rendering an empty `/account` page with a message like "it seems you did not log in yet; please head to the `/login` page"; causing more rendering and painting jobs on the browser, not to mention the extra user interactions required to finally get where they should be.
 Another **key reason why this feature is so important** on RCR brings us back to preloading.
 You know, by now, that RCR preloads the code to render your pages when "mouse-overing" a link; when you configure redirect rules in your route, RCR will also check if your logic would push the user to a different route so that it can eventually preload the code for the final destination only; once again another trick aimed at performance and UX 😉

-#### Ok, but what are redirect rules, how do I take advantage of them?
+**Ok, but what are redirect rules and how do I take advantage of them?**
 Redirect rules is just a function, in your route you add a `redirectRules` property which value is a function that executes any code you require to perform the logic to determine whether or not you want to redirect users to a different route.
 The key point is that the return value of the function must be a string that represents the new path you want to redirect to.
 Alternatively if following your logic you determine you do not wish to perform any redirect, you should return a negative value; I certainly suggest using declarative `null`.
 > ProTip: RCR will pass route params to your redirectRules function so you can use them when performing your logic.
 For instance if your path has query params such as `/myPath?foo=bar`, or named params like `/users/:userId` you can use them respectively in redirectRules in the following way: `redirectRules: ({ foo }) => { /* your logic here */ }` and `redirectRules: ({ userId }) => { /* your logic here */ }`